-In our school, this means that a SEND Governor is appointed to work directly with the SENDCo report to the governing body about matters related to SEND.
+In our school, this means that a SEN Governor is appointed to work directly with the SENCo and other members of the senior leadership team and report to the governing body about matters related to SEND.

 The Governors must publish at least annually a SEN Information report.